bisug/seal-your-waifu-bot/frontend/README.md

 VITE_API_PREFIX=v1_7b82
 ```

-Use `frontend` as the Cloudflare project root directory, `bun run build` as the build command, and `dist` as the output directory.
+Use `frontend` as the Cloudflare project root directory, `bun run build` as the build command, `dist` as the output directory, and leave Deploy command empty for normal Cloudflare Pages Git deployments.
 Do not set the root directory to `dist`; Cloudflare checks that directory before the build runs.
 The backend must run separately on Heroku, Render, Railway, a VPS, or another host that supports a persistent Python process.

 For Cloudflare Pages, do not use `npx wrangler deploy`; that command is for Workers.
 Use the dashboard build settings above, or direct upload with: